Kvega1/kate-vega-next-netlify-portfolio/content/pages/projects/project-three.md

       actions:
         justifyContent: flex-start
   - type: QuoteSection
-    quote: >-
+    quote: >
-      “We think coding should be required in every school because it's as important as any kind of second language.”
+      “Everybody should learn to program a computer, because it teaches you how to think.”
     name: ''
     title: Product Marketing Manager at Acme
     colors: colors-f